Highfivery/wordpress-shareasale/readme.txt

 1. Upload the `shareasale` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Visit the plugin settings page (Settings > AffiliASale) and enter your API credentials

 == Frequently Asked Questions ==